The watch offering is polluted by fashion (just like with clothing).

 - We are worried it will disappear if we end up unconscious in an ambulance

 All these situations when “the watch owns you” should be avoided at all cost.
 It’s a trap of luxury items.
 And what you want it to ENJOY life surrounded by beautiful objects, beautiful people and beautiful places.

 And what you want is a watch you’ll be comfortable wearing EVERYDAY, so that you make the most use out of it.

-PS: I don’t think this $1500 upper limit depends on your income.
+PS: We don’t think this $1500 upper limit depends on your income.
 Wealthy people value money similarly to poor people.
 More so, people who remain wealthy (over generations) are people who value even a penny.
 Losing a $1500 watch is easier for them, but it still hurts.